-The school is committed to providing equal opportunities for all, regardless of race, faith, gender or capability in all aspects of school.
-We promote self and mutual respect and a caring and nonjudgmental attitude throughout the school
+The school is committed to providing equal opportunities for all, regardless of race, faith, gender identity, sexual orientation, or capability in all aspects of school.
+We promote self and mutual respect and a caring and nonjudgmental attitude throughout the school.